HomerKH19/MM1-Updates/README.md

 - [X] Assemble and test
 - [X] Get Feedback
 - [X] Reverse Engineer the V2 Minibus board (8 Meg)
-- [X] Work on upgrades to V 3.0 of the PCB
+- [X] Work on upgrades to V 3.0 of the Minibus
 - [X] Add 2 more Buss Connectors to the board for NEW hardware
 - [X] Build V3 Replacement Board - 50% done
 - [ ] Test